-Days without aerial imagery were estimated as the average of the two closest days with aerial imagery (one before, one after).
+Sheen areas on days without aerial imagery were estimated as the average of the sheen areas on the two closest days with aerial imagery (one before, one after).
 April 19 is the exception to this method and was estimated as three-quarters the extent of the sheen on April 20 based on reports from responders that were on-scene.
 Based on available information, daily sheen area estimates ranged from approximately 0.01 to 5 million square meters (approximately 0.1 to 54 million square feet).
 Total daily sheen areas were likely greater than those estimated from available aerial imagery, due to the limited temporal coverage of the overflights and usability of the available photos for area calculations.
+It is not appropriate to estimate the volume of oil released by summing the areas presented in Exhibit 3.3 across days because the sheen from day_x contributes in part to the sheen on day{x+1} .
+However, it is appropriate to sum the sheen areas for the purpose of estimating the total area of sheen under which herring larvae were exposed because new herring larvae would be exposed on a daily basis The Trustee assumed that on a daily basis new larvae were transported into the impacted area and came in contact with the oil sheen (i.e., a turnover rate of one-day).

-Exhibit 3.2 Select Digitized Areas of sheen
+Exhibit 3.2 Select Digitized Areas of Sheen